-Declaration [Applicable to individual applicants only, including those in a partnership which is not a limited liability partnership] I understand I am not entitled to be issued with a licence if I do not have the entitlement to live and work in the UK (or if I am subject to a condition preventing me from doing work relating to the carrying on of a licensable activity) and that my licence will become invalid if I cease to be entitled to live and work in the UK The DPS named in this application form is entitled to work in the UK (and is not subject to conditions preventing him or her from doing work relating to a licesable activity) and I have seen a copy of his or her proof of entitlement to work, if appropriate (please see note 15) Signature Date Friday 16th June 2017 Capacity Authorised Agent ~ C.N.A.
-Risk Management Limited
+Declaration [Applicable to individual applicants only, including those in a partnership which is not a limited liability partnership] I understand I am not entitled to be issued with a licence if J do not have the entitlement to live and work in the UK (or if I am subject to a condition preventing me from doing work relating to the carrying on of a licensable activity) and that my licence will become invalid if I cease to be entitled to live and work in the UK The DPS named in this application form is entitled to work in the UK (and is not subject to conditions preventing him or her from doing work relating to a licensable activity) and I have seen a copy of his or her proof of entitlement to work, if appropriate (please see note 15) Signature Date Friday 16 th June 2017 Capacity Authorised Agent C.N.A.
+Risk Management Limited this application Carl Moore where not previously given) a (please read guidance note 14 anagement Limited nd postal address for correspondence associated with Post town Postcode Telephone num iber (if any) If you would p refer us to correspond with yo u by e-mail, your e-mail address (optional)

-For joint applications, signature of 2nd applicant or 2nd applicant's solicitor or other authorised agent (please read guidance note 13).
+For joint applications, signature of 2^{nd} applicant or 2^{nd} applicant's solicitor or other authorised agent (please read guidance note 13).
 If signing on behalf of the applicant, please state in what capacity.